kailash-manasarovar/statement/docs/timeline/2024/february.md

 ## Constant stalking

 - Weird guy at conservatory on the stairs flinches with fear when I smile at him.
+- Ana Girbes is really angry at me for no reason.
+- Ana Girbes mentions my private health matter to me in a derogatory way.
+It is something that I have only ever told Google.

 ## Recruitment attempt